mfoyedele/ALX_Aesthetic_Homes/README.md

 ## Introduction

-Aesthetic Homes is an e-commerce platform that facilitates the buying and selling of beautiful home furnitures over the internet.
+Aesthetic Homes is an e-commerce platform that facilitates the buying and selling of beautiful home furniture over the internet.

 Open https://alx-aesthetichomes.netlify.app with your browser to see the above-deployed site.